Montana/lan-gossip/README.md

 Once this rule is in place, both clusters will mark the nodes in the other cluster as failed (gossip detector will mark them all as down).
 Then you can issue a “consul force-leave” on all the failed nodes to prevent Consul from trying to recover those nodes.

 Once this is done the two clusters should be disentangled.

+## Piggybacking Gossip

+**Piggybacking Gossip** information on application-generated messages could in theory be a fail-safe solution when running a high performance network.
+The protocols are simulated and evaluated with a fault-injection model for scalable distributed systems comprised of clusters of workstations connected by high-performance networks, such as the CPlant machine at Sandia National Laboratories.
+The model supports permanent and transient node and link failures, with rates specified at simulation time, for processors functioning in a fail-silent fashion.
+Through high-fidelity, CAD-base modeling and simulation, we demonstrate the strengths and weaknesses of each approach in terms of agreement time, number of gossips, and overall scalability.

 ## Branches